 Check your toilet by using a leak-detection dye tablet.
 Leaks can waste up to 200 gallons of water a day.

-Replace older toilets with water-efficient models and save up to 4,000 gallons of water a year.
+Replace older toilets with the most water-efficient models and save up to 13,000 gallons of water a year.

 Washing only full loads of laundry can save an average household more than 3,400 gallons of water each year.